SydneyBioX/BIDCell/README.md

 ## Installation

-A GPU is strongly recommended for this code due to the deep learning component.
+> **Note**: A GPU is strongly recommended for this code due to the deep learning component.

 1. Clone repository: